 4. What are some other famous fables like the story of the fox and the crow?

-Some other famous fables include “The Tortoise and the Hare” that shows how important it is to keep trying, and “The Boy Who Cried Wolf” which teaches us to tell the truth and be trustworthy.
+Some other famous fables or moral stories for kids include “The Tortoise and the Hare” that shows how important it is to keep trying, “The Boy Who Cried Wolf” that teaches us to tell the truth and be trustworthy, and “The Thirsty Crow” story, which illustrates the value of quick wit and problem-solving skills.

 5. How can kids learn from the story of the fox and the crow?